OmarZiadeh/CMSMedicalCodingAPI/README.md

 The program is NOT hardcoded to the Excel file, and is meant to dynamically grab any extra codes created listed under sections using a mixture of Regex and detecting title names(the title name section is hardcoded however).
 Everything is listed out in a JSON format for ease of parsing, and each code acts as a key with the description as a value.

-Codes have been separated depending on section or all codes can be retrieved, more information can be found in the API Link list
+Codes have been separated depending on section, all codes, or a specific code, more information can be found in the API Link list

 # Getting Started
 # Dependencies